Skip to main content

 StoppedRedThe server is powered off

-BusyOrangeA power action is in progress (booting, shutting down, etc.)
+BusyOrangeA power action is in progress (booting, shutting down, restarting, etc.)

-Shutdown sends a graceful signal to the operating system, allowing it to close processes and save data before powering down — similar to clicking “Shut Down” in Windows or running shutdown in Linux.
-Power Off immediately cuts power without warning — like pulling the plug.
-Always use Shutdown unless the server is unresponsive.
+Shutdown sends a graceful signal to the operating system, allowing it to close processes, flush disk writes, and save data before powering down — just like clicking “Shut Down” in Windows or running shutdown now in Linux.
+Power Off immediately cuts power without any warning — like pulling the plug on a physical computer.
+Always use Shutdown unless the server is completely unresponsive.

 A typical restart completes within 30 seconds to 2 minutes, depending on the operating system and any services that need to start.
-If your server has not come back online after 5 minutes, try using Power Off followed by Boot.
+If your server has not come back online after 5 minutes, try using Power Off followed by Boot to force a fresh start.

-If a graceful shutdown does not work after a few minutes, the operating system may be frozen.
+If a graceful shutdown does not complete after 2-3 minutes, the operating system may be frozen.
 In this case, use Power Off to force the server to stop, then use Boot to start it again.
-If the issue persists, consider using Rescue Mode to investigate.
+If the issue persists across reboots, consider using Rescue Mode to investigate the underlying problem from a recovery environment.

-The Rebuild button (shown in red) completely reinstalls the operating system on your server.
-This is a destructive action that erases all data.
-It is covered in a separate guide: How to Rebuild and Reinstall Your VPS Operating System.
+The Rebuild button (shown in red, separate from the blue power buttons) completely wipes your server and reinstalls the operating system from scratch.
+This is a destructive action that erases all data and is covered in a separate guide: How to Rebuild and Reinstall Your VPS Operating System.

 Need Extra Help?